ConsenSysMesh/stow-js/README.md

 record.verifyData(plaintext);
 ```

-Verifies the hash of the data against the one in Linnia.
+Verifies the hash of the data against the one in Stow.

 ### Parameters